Koushiksai-28/Hello_There/README.md

 # Hello_There
-Thid is my first time
+This is my first time